EVENTS

 Gloves, bags, and tools will be provided.
 Volunteers are encouraged to wear weather-appropriate clothing and sturdy, closed-toe shoes, and bring their own water and sunscreen.
 Event is rain or shine.

 Jamaica Bay-Rockaway Parks Conservancy Community Stewardship Programs are generously supported by Bloomberg Philanthropies, Con Edison, NYC Green Fund, and NYC Ferry, operated by Hornblower.
-Public funding is provided by NY Senator Roxanne Persaud, Assemblymembers Stacey Pheffer-Amato and Jaime R. Williams, NYC Council Speaker Adrienne Adams, Majority Whip Selvena Brooks-Powers, and Council Members Joann Ariola and Mercedes Narcisse.
+Public funding is provided by NY Senator Roxanne Persaud, Assemblymembers Stacey Pheffer-Amato and Jaime R. Williams, NYC Council Speaker Adrienne Adams, Majority Whip Selvena Brooks-Powers, and NYC Council Minority Leader Joann Ariola and NYC Council Member Mercedes Narcisse.

 Please complete our volunteer waiver prior to the start of the event by clicking here.

-Park Pals Pop Up @ Floyd Bennett Field
+Park Pals Pop-Up: Pollinators of Floyd Bennet Field

 Park Pals is an early childhood family program for children ages 0-6 and their caregivers.
-We’ll enjoy themed sensory activities, a read-aloud, and a nature walk in the park.
+Our Fall pop-up series focuses on the special pollinators of Jamaica Bay and the unique coastal habitats where they can be found.
+We’ll explore and identify native pollinators like monarch butterflies, bumblebees, and cabbage moths, and their favorite snacks like milkweed, seaside goldenrod, and black-eyed susans.
+We’ll also enjoy themed sensory activities, a read-aloud, and a nature walk in the park.

 Registration information coming soon.